maxtremaine/sudoku_solver.rs/README.md

 Solves sudoku so I don't have to, in Rust!

+## Reason and Philosophy

+I haven't been able to keep up with coding as much as I would have, but I do spend an unnecessary amount of time doing sudoku puzzles, so I thought, "Hey, I should combine the two."
+I have tried to make the program easy to interact with, and be highly efficient without becoming bloated with different systems/tactics for solving puzzles.
+I hope that at least the .sudoku file type and interpreter functions are useful to other people who want to play with sudoku as a platform.

 ## How to solve puzzles.

 First, you need to have [rust](https://www.rust-lang.org/).